IronHack-MERN/project-iron-jobs/README.md

 ## User Stories

-**404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
+**404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault.

-**500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
+**500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault.

-**Homepage** - As a user, I want to be able to access the home page to see the offers and if I am interested in logging in and registering
+**Homepage** - As a user, I want to be able to access the home page to see the offers and if I am interested in logging in and registering.

-**Sign up** - As a user I want to register on the website to see the offers in which I can register
+**Sign up** - As a user I want to register on the website to see the offers in which I can register.

-**Login** - As a user I want to be able to log in on the webpage so that I can get back to my account
+**Login** - As a user I want to be able to log in on the webpage so that I can get back to my account.

-**Logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
+**Logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account.

 **Job list** - As a user, I want to see all the job offers available to be able to choose which ones fit my knowledge.

-**Job create** - As a user, I want to create a job offer so that my colleagues can sign up
+**Job create** - As a user, I want to create a job offer so that my colleagues can sign up.

 **Job detail** - As a user, I want to see the details of job offers so I can decide if it fits with what I am looking for.